EpsilonSolutions/netscaler-command-reference/docs/dns/dns-soarec/dns-soarec.md

 ##rm dns soaRec

 Removes the Start of Authority (SOA) record for the specified domain name.
+For EDNS Client Subnet (ECS) records, a subnet needs to be specified to remove the SOA record which is cached for that particular subnet

 ##Synopsys

-rm dns soaRec &lt;domain>
+rm dns soaRec &lt;domain> [-ecsSubnet &lt;ip_addr[/prefix]|ipv6_addr[/prefix]>]

 ##Arguments

 <b>domain</b>
 Domain name of the SOA record.

+<b>ecsSubnet</b>
+Subnet for which the cached SOA record need to be removed.